Octopus Deploy on AWS

 Type: String

-Description: ARN of OctoLauncherRole in tooling account
+Description: ARN of OctoLauncherRole in account where Octopus runs

 Resources: